Meet the Team

 Simon Heath

-PARTNER, DIRECTOR OF OPERATIONS & TRAINING, LEAD LEVEL 4 DIPLOMA & CPD TUTOR - PNCPS
+TRAINING & LEAD LEVEL 4 DIPLOMA & CPD TUTOR - PNCPS

 I am a counsellor, ecotherapist, supervisor and tutor in Devon, and a co-founder of Step by Step Counselling Training.